DRBench: A Realistic Benchmark for Enterprise Deep Research: Related Work

 \section{Related Work}

-\textbf{Deep Research Benchmarks. } With the growing capabilities of LLMs in research and reasoning tasks, several benchmarks have emerged to evaluate their performance in realistic, multi-step and long-horizon scenarios, including Deep Research Bench~\citep{futuresearch2025deepresearchbenchevaluating}, DeepResearch Bench~\citep{du2025deepresearchbenchcomprehensivebenchmark}, DeepResearchGym~\citep{coelho2025deepresearchgym}, ResearcherBench~\citep{xu2025researcherbench}, Mind2Web2~\citep{gou2025mindweb} and GAIA~\citep{mialon2023gaia}.
-As summarized in Table~\ref{tab:dr_benchmark_comparison}, these efforts typically focus on web-only tasks, measuring retrieval or synthesis quality in controlled but limited settings.
-In contrast, \method~is the first to combine web retrieval with local enterprise data, grounding tasks in persona- and domain-specific contexts.
+\textbf{Deep Research Benchmarks. } With the growing capabilities of LLMs in research and reasoning tasks, several benchmarks have emerged, including Deep Research Bench~\citep{futuresearch2025deepresearchbenchevaluating}, DeepResearch Bench~\citep{du2025deepresearchbenchcomprehensivebenchmark}, DeepResearchGym~\citep{coelho2025deepresearchgym}, ResearcherBench~\citep{xu2025researcherbench}, Mind2Web2~\citep{gou2025mindweb}, and GAIA~\citep{mialon2023gaia}.
+As summarized in \Cref{tab:dr_benchmark_comparison}, these efforts primarily evaluate web-only retrieval or synthesis in controlled settings.
+A recent benchmark by \citet{choubey-etal-2025-benchmarking} further emphasizes closed-form fact retrieval within engineering artifacts.
+In contrast, \method~is the first to combine web retrieval with local enterprise data, requiring multi-step deep research grounded in persona- and domain-specific contexts.

 \textbf{Enterprise Environments. } Realistic enterprise environments have become an important testbed for evaluating agents in complex multi-application workflows. \textit{CRMArena-Pro}~\citep{huang-etal-2025-crmarena, huang-etal-2025-crmarena-pro} targets sales and CPQ pipelines through persona-grounded dialogues, but is limited to conversational sales workflows. \textit{OSWorld}~\citep{xie2024osworld} and \textit{OSWorld-Gold}~\citep{abhyankar2025osworldgold} benchmark agents in general-purpose desktop environments, using applications such as Microsoft Word and Excel, yet their focus remains on computer task execution rather than enterprise deep research. \textit{TheAgentCompany}~\citep{xu2024theagentcompany} evaluates collaboration among autonomous agents for programming, browsing, and communication, though the tasks are computer-use focused and do not assess deep research capabilities. \textit{WorkArena}~\citep{drouin2024workarena,boisvert2024workarena} offers a realistic enterprise environment with knowledge work tasks for web agents, though it does not support evaluation of deep research capabilities.
 In contrast, \method~offers a domain-grounded enterprise environment with applications that would realistically be encountered in organizations.
 Tasks are tied to concrete personas and roles, requiring agents to search, reason, and synthesize insights across diverse formats, including spreadsheets, PDFs, wikis, emails, and presentations, reflecting realistic enterprise deep research.